Higgs32584/tornet-Higgins/README.md

 ## 📌 Overview

 This project:
-- Develops multiple ResNet-style neural network variants optimized for the Tornet dataset.
+- Developed two ResNet-style neural network variants optimized for the Tornet dataset.
-- Uses **Precision-Recall AUC** and **Threat Score** as primary metrics to evaluate model performance
+- Uses **Precision-Recall AUC** and **Threat Score** as primary metrics to evaluate model performance, albeit **AUC** is still accounted for
 - Introduces a streamlined **ensemble** of Wide ResNet variants that improves robustness and precision across tornado strength levels.

 ---